wjd123ap/mocap_ros_frame_reader/README.md

 # mocap_nokov
-ROS nodes for working with the Nokov motion capture system
+ROS nodes for working with the Nokov motion capture system with the current frame topic